-Cadets eligible: No This award is to recognize Marines who are seriously injured while on duty as a STARFLEET Marine while participating in a STARFLEET or STARFLEET Marine event.
+This award is given to Marines who are seriously injured while on duty as a STARFLEET Marine during a STARFLEET or STARFLEET Marine event.
 The injury must be serious enough to require emergency room attention.

-SFMC SERVICE COMMENDATION (SFMCSC)
+SFMC SERVICE COMMENDATION

 Issuing Authority: Commandant

-Frequency: This award is to be issued as needed throughout the year.
-Marines are authorized to receive

-only one SFMCSC each year.

-Cadets eligible: No This award is to recognize Marines who have rendered exceptional service to the Corps by demonstrating consistently outstanding performance.
-To be eligible for this award, a Marine must have served in a position of authority and/or responsibility at the brigade level or above for a period of at least six months.
-Positions of authority and/or responsibility may include leadership positions, command staff positions or directed tasks to staff or non-staff personnel lasting six months or more.
-SFMC ACHEIVEMENT AWARD (SFMCA) Issuing Authority: Commandant Frequency: This award is to be issued as needed throughout the year.
-Cadets eligible: No This award is to recognize Marines who have rendered exceptional service to the Corps by performing a task or service to a high standard of excellence.
-Such accomplishment should be of national or international significance and affect or reflect favorably on the Corps as a whole.
-BRIGADE SERVICE COMMENDATION (BSC) Issuing Authority: Brigade OIC Frequency: This award is to be issued as needed throughout the year.
-Marines are authorized to receive only one BSC each year.
-Cadets eligible: Yes, with knot.
-This award is to recognize Marines who have rendered exceptional service to their brigade by demonstrating consistently outstanding performance.
-To be eligible for this award, a Marine must have served in a position of authority and/or responsibility at the brigade level or above for a period of at least six months.
-Positions of authority and/or responsibility may include leadership positions, command staff positions or directed tasks to staff or non-staff personnel lasting six months or more.
-BRIGADE ACHIEVEMENT AWARD (BAA) Issuing Authority: Brigade OIC Frequency: This award is to be issued as needed throughout the year.
-Cadets eligible: Yes, with knot.
+Frequency: As needed.
+One award per Marine each year.
+Ribbon Description: Light Gray/Medium Gray/Dark Gray

+Cadets eligible: No

+SFMC ACHEIVEMENT AWARD

+Issuing Authority: Commandant

+Frequency: As needed.

+Ribbon Description: Navy Blue Cadets eligible: No

+BRIGADE SERVICE COMMENDATION

+Issuing Authority: Brigade OIC

+Frequency: Annual.
+As needed.
+One award per Marine each year

+Ribbon Description: Gray Cadets eligible: Yes, with knot.

+This award is given to recognize Marines who have rendered exceptional service to a brigade by demonstrating consistently outstanding performance over time.
+To be eligible for this award, a Marine must have served in an official capacity for a period of at least six months.

+BRIGADE ACHIEVEMENT AWARD

+Issuing Authority: Brigade OIC

+Frequency: As needed.

+Ribbon Description: Strasser ribbon.
+Red/White/Blue Cadets eligible: Yes, with knot.

-This award is to recognize Marines who have rendered exceptional service to their brigade by performing a task or service to a high standard of excellence.
+This award is given to recognize Marines who have rendered exceptional service to a brigade by performing a task or service to a high standard of excellence.
 Such accomplishment should be of regional significance and affect or reflect favorably on the brigade.

-MERITORIOUS UNIT CITATION (MUC)

-Issuing Authority: Brigade OIC

-Frequency: This award is to be issued as needed throughout the year.
-Units are authorized to receive only

-one MUC each year.
-Cadets eligible: Yes

-This award is to recognize an MSG, MEU, MTU or brigade staff that exemplifies meritorious service by demonstrating consistently outstanding performance or by performing a task or service to a high standard of excellence.
+MERITORIOUS UNIT CITATION Issuing Authority: Brigade OIC Frequency: As needed.
+One award per unit each year Ribbon Description: Malotte ribbon.
+Red/Blue/White Cadets eligible: Yes This award is given to an MSG, MEU, MTU or brigade staff that exemplifies meritorious service by demonstrating consistently outstanding performance over time, or by performing a task or service to a high standard of excellence.
+Receipt of this award neither nominates a unit for, nor precludes a unit from, receiving additional unit recognition such as the Legion of Valor.

-Receipt of the MUC places the unit in competition to receive the LoV during the annual award cycle.

-LEADER'S COMMENDATION (LC)
+LEADER COMMENDATION

 Issuing Authority: Unit OIC

 Frequency: As needed.
 One award per Marine each year

+Ribbon Description: Murphy ribbon.
+Red/White

 Cadets eligible: Yes.